AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Upload, download, and manage objects/Use CSG to attach OSS to ECS.md

 2. On the purchase page of CSG, configure **Public Bandwidth** and **Quantity**, and then click **Buy Now**.

-    For more information about the billing method of CSG, see [Billing methods and billable items](https://help.aliyun.com/document_detail/126872.html)
+    For more information about the billing method of CSG, see [Billable items and billing methods](/intl.en-US/Pricing/Billable items and billing methods.md).

 ## Step 3: Mount the bucket to the ECS instance and access the bucket.